wporter82/entrada-puppet/README.md

 Most of the text boxes on the setup screen will be filled in for you

+### Fill out site info
-* The port number needs to be added to the address
+* The port number needs to be added to the address, leave all other boxes with their defaults

 ![Step 2](/images/step2.jpg)

+### Set up database
-* The MySql password is 'pass123'
+* The MySql password is 'pass123', leave all other boxes with their defaults

 ![Step 3](/images/step3.jpg)

-* Fill out your admin account info
+### Fill out your admin account info

 ![Step 4](/images/step4.jpg)

-* Add configured rules to .htaccess file
+### Add configured rules to .htaccess file

 ![Step 5](/images/step5.jpg)